 - baby oil

 Use an eyedropper to insert a few drops into your ear canal twice a day for four to five days to soften the wax.
 Once the wax is soft, it should come out on its own within a few days.
-If this does not work, you can try putting a little hydrogen peroxide in your ear to remove the wax.

-At the Doctor’s Office
+At the doctor’s office

 Some people experience complications from earwax blockage, such as a fever, ear drainage, and severe ear pain.
-If you notice these relatively rare symptoms, you should contact your doctor to have the wax removed as soon as possible.
+If you notice these relatively rare symptoms, you should contact your doctor to have the earwax removed as soon as possible.

-Medically Reviewed by: George Krucik, MD
+Medically Reviewed by: Stacy Sampson, DO

 Published By: Healthline Networks, Inc.